ngalatis/wp-fort-knox/README.md

 ## ⚠️ Important Notes & Warnings

+### Prerequisites - Read This Before Installing

+This plugin is **not for casual WordPress users**.
+It's designed for developers and system administrators who manage WordPress sites professionally.
+You need:

+**Required:**
+- ✅ **SSH/SFTP access** to your server - You need to be able to upload files and navigate the filesystem
+- ✅ **WP-CLI installed and working** - This is non-negotiable.
+All admin operations go through WP-CLI
+- ✅ **Command line proficiency** - You should be comfortable with terminal commands and bash
+- ✅ **WordPress knowledge** - Understanding of roles, capabilities, and how WordPress security works

+**Recommended:**
+- ✅ **Root/sudo access** - For modifying wp-config.php with proper permissions (though you can work around this with chmod if needed)
+- ✅ **Git familiarity** - For updating the plugin and tracking changes
+- ✅ **Database backup strategy** - Because you should always have backups, paranoid or not

+**If you don't have the above, this plugin is not for you.** Seriously.
+You'll lock yourself out and blame us.
+Don't do it.

+### General Warnings

 - **This plugin is aggressive by design.** It's not for everyone.
 - **WP-CLI access is required** for any administrative file operations.
 - **Existing admin users keep their roles** but can't perform file operations through wp-admin.